mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

 {% include apply-nav.html %}
 <section class="usa-section full-bleed-bg">
   <h2>Submission</h2>
-  <p>We recommend treating the submission window like a deadline.
-You can submit anytime within a year of receiving an official invitation from NSF.
+  <p>We recommend treating the submission window like a deadline, but you can submit anytime within a year of receiving an official invitation from NSF.
 (NSF uses quarterly submission windows to help gather and review proposals, but sometimes proposals are reviewed as they are received).</p>
   <ul>
     <li>{{ site.solicitation_window_1 }}</li>
     <li>{{ site.solicitation_window_2 }}</li>